Youth Coding League

-The Youth Coding League is the only fully packaged program built for schools that introduces 5th-8th graders to computer science and coding, with an eye towards equity, access, and excellence.
+The Youth Coding League is an innovative and complete learning program, built for schools and community organizations, that introduces 5th-8th graders to computer science and coding.

 Benefits of the